 In order to increase the social mobility of the Art Industry, Easel's plan is threefold:

 The website is first point of call for the Easel community, detailing the variety of jobs available within the art world, blogs from people who hold those jobs, professional portraits, industry news and reports and will host the mentoring programme and the grants scheme.
 Our vision is that the website, and the knowledge held within, will help sixth form students learn more about the Art Industry and access information that otherwise would be unavailable to them.

-The Mentoring Programme, launching November 2017, will be aimed at University candidates who are planning and thinking about careers upon graduation but need guidance and support.
+The Mentoring Programme, launching this week, will be aimed at University candidates who are planning and thinking about careers upon graduation but need guidance and support.
 We will connect prospective and established candidates with professionals from the art industry via our website and app.
 Career mapping services will also be available to Easel candidates.

 Easel, in partnership with Art History in Schools, is hosting a careers fair at the Institute of Contemporary art on the 8/9th June 2018.
 Schools, Universities and Art institutions will be present for candidates to speak to educators and industry professionals about their next step.